vpolda/RTL-Edge_detection/README.md

 # RTL Edge Detection

 ## Description
-An entirely RTL programmable logic based implementation of the Sobel Edge detection algorithm.
+An entirely RTL programmable logic based design with the implementation of the Sobel Edge detection algorithm.
-The goal was to avoid any PS interfacing purely for my own learning.
+The goal was to avoid any PS interfacing purely for my own learning, while working with computer vision topics that interest me.

-This was done on the PYNQ-Z2 board which has two HDMI interfaces.
+The RTL Edge Detection design takes in live video streaming data, and transforms it via kernel operations.
+This is achieved through multiple FIFOs, BRAM, and intermediate processes.
-The design takes HDMI input from a monitor or other device and passes it through the FPGA and out another HDMI port.
-Really it is running DVI, which is compatiable with HDMI ports.
+The challenge of this design is that the sobel kernel requires pixels from other lines, so the video data must be buffered before it is modified.
+I wanted to make the design capable of having multiple process like blurring on top of the sobel.
+This increased the complexity significantly.

-Please refer to /docs/HID.odt for more details on the design.
+This was done on the PYNQ-Z2 board without the PS instantiated.

 ## Project Structure
 ### pyz2_videoDisplay